scality/Zenko/docs/docsource/reference/command_reference/s3api_commands/put-bucket-replication.rst

 The destination bucket must be in a different region and have versioning enabled.
-The specified role must have permission to write to the destination bucket and have a trust relationship that allows S3 Connector to assume the role.
+The specified role must have permission to write to the destination bucket and have a trust relationship that allows Zenko to assume the role.

 Example role permission policy::